OSGConnect/connectbook/start/software/example-compilation.md

 	    you will have to choose one via this option.

-This mean that we don't have to do anything extra to get HTSlib installed because the Samtools installation will by default do it for us.
+This mean that we don't have to do anything extra to get HTSlib installed because the Samtools installation will do it by default.

 > When performing your compilation, if your compiler is unable to locate the necessary
 > libraries, or if newer versions of libraries are needed, it will result in an error - this
-> makes for an alternative method for determining whether your system has the appropriate
+> makes for an alternative method of determining whether your system has the appropriate
 > libraries for your software and more often than not, installation by trial and error is
-> a common approach many people take.
+> a common approach.
 However, taking a little bit of time before hand
-> and looking for library files can save you time and frustration.
+> and looking for library files can save you time and frustration during software compilation.

 ### Step 3.
 Perform Samtools compilation

 We now have all of the information needed to start our compilation of Samtools without CRAM support.

 First, we will create a new directory in our `home` directory that will store the Samtools compiled software.
-The example here will use a common directory, called `my-software`, for organizing all compiled software in the `home` directory:
+The example here will use a directory, called `my-software`, for organizing all compiled software in the `home` directory:

 	[user@login ~]$ mkdir $HOME/my-software